 13. Balasana (Child’s Pose)

-Benefits: Total body workout pose, Releases tension in the back, shoulders and chest, Recommended if you have dizziness or fatigue, Calms the mind and central nervous system, Lengthen and stretch out the spine.
+Benefits: Total body workout pose, Releases tension in the back, shoulders and chest, Recommended if you have dizziness or fatigue, Calms the mind and central nervous system, lengthens and stretch out the spine.

 Sit on the mat in the Vajrasana.
 Keep both your knees close to each other.
-Now while breathing in, raise both your hands up and while exhaling, tilt your head forward.
+Now, while breathing in, raise both your hands up and while exhaling, tilt your head forward.
 Rest the hands and head on the ground.
-Now take the palm of both your hands near your buttocks and keep both the palms touching your body towards the sky.
+Now take the palms of both your hands near your buttocks and keep both the palms touching your body towards the sky.
 The position of your body is in the position of Balasana.
-Maintain the same position and gently apply pressure on the thigh with the help of chest.
-Remember that your hips should touch the feet.
+Maintain the same position and gently apply pressure on the thigh with the help of the chest.
+Remember that your hips should touch your feet.
 Relax your whole body and take deep breaths in and out.

 14. Phalakasana (Plank Pose)